Farbod909/dotfiles/README.md

 brew install --cask alacritty
 ```

-Open Alacritty.
+Once Alacritty is installed, you may close your default terminal app and open Alacritty instead.
 Tip: you may have to go to Settings > Privacy & Security and click on "Open anyway".

-Once Alacritty is installed, you may close your default terminal app and open Alacritty instead.

 Perform the following installations in order:
 ```zsh